Antoine-Patel/xwindow-switcher.sh/README.md

-1. Make sure you have [wmctrl](https://sites.google.com/site/tstyblo/wmctrl/) and [Zenity](https://wiki.gnome.org/Projects/Zenity) installed first (Use you package manager if not).
+1. Make sure you have [wmctrl](https://sites.google.com/site/tstyblo/wmctrl/) and [Zenity](https://wiki.gnome.org/Projects/Zenity) installed first (Use your package manager if not).

 2. Run [xwindow-switcher.sh](xwindow-switcher.sh) in a terminal
    (`./xwindow-switcher.sh`).